Open access

 Curtin Library commits part of its budget to support open services and infrastructure, acknowledging that this support is crucial in ensuring a sustainable and equitable open ecosystem.

-Currently we support various initiatives including Sherpa ROMEO, DOAJ, and Open Citations through SCOSS (the Global Sustainability Coalition for Open Science Services) as facilitated by CAUL (Council of Australian University Librarians).
+Currently we support various initiatives including Open Policy Finder (previously known as Sherpa ROMEO), DOAJ, and Open Citations through SCOSS (the Global Sustainability Coalition for Open Science Services) as facilitated by CAUL (Council of Australian University Librarians).

 For more detail on any of these arrangements contact LibraryResearchSupport@curtin.edu.au.